chethika/Sr-TEST-AUTOMATION-ENGINEER-ASSESSMENT-TEST/README.md

 │
 └── README.md

-### Folder Description

-Helpers
-Contains the API client used to send HTTP requests.

-Models
-Contains the request body models used for serialization.

-Tests
-Contains positive and negative API test scenarios.

 ---

 ## Test Scenarios

-### Positive Tests
+### Positive Test Cases

 1. Get list of all objects
 2. Add a new object using POST
-3. Get a single object using the created ID
+3. Get the created object by ID
-4. Update the object
+4. Update the created object
 5. Delete the object

-### Negative Tests
+### Negative Test Cases

-1. Get object with invalid ID
+1. Get object with an invalid ID
-2. Delete object with invalid ID
+2. Delete object with an invalid ID
-3. Update object with invalid ID
+3. Update object with an invalid ID
+4. Create object with invalid data

 ---

 ## Setup Instructions

 ### 1. Clone the repository

 git clone https://github.com/YOUR_USERNAME/YOUR_REPOSITORY_NAME.git

-### 2. Navigate to the project folder
+### 2. Open the project in JetBrains Rider

-cd RestApiTests

-### 3. Restore dependencies

-dotnet restore
+Open Rider → **File → Open** → select the project folder.

+Rider will automatically restore the NuGet dependencies.

+---

-### 4. Configure API Key
+### 3. Configure API Key

-Open the following file:
+Open the file:

 Helpers/ApiClient.cs

-Replace the placeholder API key with your own key:
+Replace the API key placeholder with your API key.

 private const string ApiKey = "YOUR_API_KEY";

-You can obtain an API key by creating an account at:
+You can create an API key by signing up at:

 https://restful-api.dev

 ---

-### 5. Run the tests

-Run the following command:

-dotnet test
+## Running the Tests (Using Rider)

+1. Open the project in Rider.
+2. Navigate to the **Tests** folder.
+3. Open **ApiTests.cs** or **NegativeTests.cs**.
+4. Click the **Run (▶) icon** next to the test class or method.

-You can also run the tests directly from Rider or Visual Studio.
+You can also run all tests from the **Unit Tests window**.

+When executed successfully, the test runner will show all tests as **passed**.

 ---

 ## Notes

-The `bin` and `obj` folders are excluded from the repository because they contain compiled build files that are generated automatically during the build process.
+The folders `bin` and `obj` are excluded from the repository because they contain compiled build files generated automatically during the build process.
-Before uploading manually to GitHub

-Make sure you delete these folders from your project before uploading:

-bin
-obj
-.idea
-.vs

-These are build files and should not be included in the repository.